BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 A poker HUD is a piece of software that runs on your computer and tracks your opponents’ statistics in real time.
 It can be used in conjunction with a poker tracker, which tracks your own statistics and hand history.

-These poker tracking tools give users an edge over opponents by providing information that would otherwise be unavailable.
+These poker tracking tools give users an edge over opponents by providing information that would otherwise be unavailable, putting others at a disadvantage.
 That information can be used at the sole discretion of the HUD user in the middle of a hand.

 Unbeknownst to the recreational target, a poker HUD can track statistics such as how often a player raises, their lifetime losses, how often they fold to a 3-bet, and their overall win-rate.